Vizzuality/layer-manager/README.md

-# Layer Manager 🤵
+# Layer Manager

-Fast management of layers across different map clients
+A library to manage the addition, and removal of layers in Leaflet and Cesium maps (Google coming soon).
+Furthermore it provides methods to set opacity, visibility, events and more.

 ## Install